makersacademy/rps-challenge/README.md

 Approach to Challenge
 -------

+* I spent a good amount of time domain and process modeling before start coding.

 * Set up the TDD environment for the development of a web application with Sinatra.

 * **User Story n.1** There is a form on the index for the user to enter the name.
 In a POST request, that name is passed as argument to an instance of the Player class and saved as a 'player' variable.
 A new instance of a Game class is created with 'player' and 'computer' (instance of Computer class) - the opponent - as arguments.
 The user is redirected to /game to start playing.